galvestontx/malicious_prosecution/README.md

 ***Note*** the governance of this institution is embedded with no intermediary, to be gifted directly to the people it has been established to serve.
 Those who accept are welcome, those that reject are free to do so, and may continue to live under whatever structure they deem appropriate.
 There is no coercion, if such a structure is not more beneficial than what is available, It is encouraged to leave it for that which serves them better.
 The Government of Galveston County, and by extension... the Government of the State of Texas, and the United States have made it clear to me they have nothing but destruction and decadence to offer.
 * Petition for the Annexation of cities located within ****Precinct 1***, ***Precinct 3***, and ***Precinct 4***, as a county separate from Galveston County will be uploaded before June 2022.
 * We will be reaching out to respective commissioner's in the coming weeks.
+* If these precincts do not wish for me to interfere with their governance, they must not interfere in the private affairs of my household.
+Unfortunately, their corruption has become grossly overbearing.. far exceeding my tolerance threshold.

 Click [here](https://arcg.is/0GGLzO) to see interactive map.